Smoothness-Adaptive Contextual Bandits

 Another interesting question is whether there exists any assumption weaker than that of self-similarity that allows for designing smoothness-adaptive policies.
 If not, a natural direction would be to study the adaptation cost that one has to incur with respect to the self-similarity constant $b$ in Definition~\ref{def:global-ss}.

-\newam{ Last but not least, one may design a unified approach for adapting to the smoothness of payoffs and the intrinsic dimension of contexts.
-In fact, after our work, \cite{li2020dimension} proposed a method for adapting to the intrinsic dimension of contexts in a non-parametric contextual bandits setting.
-It would be interesting to design a variant of the \texttt{SACB} policy that when paired with a base policy that adapts to the intrinsic dimension of contexts, achieves adaptivity over both smoothness and intrinsic dimension with a small adaptation cost that does not grow fast with the context space dimension. }
+\oldnewam{ Last but not least, one may design a unified approach for adapting to the smoothness of payoffs and the intrinsic dimension of covariates.
+In fact, after our work, \cite{li2020dimension} proposed a method for adapting to the intrinsic dimension of covariates in a non-parametric contextual MAB setting.
+It would be interesting to design a variant of the \texttt{SACB} policy that, when paired with a base policy that adapts to the intrinsic dimension of covariates, achieves adaptivity over both smoothness and intrinsic dimension with a small adaptation cost that does not grow fast with the covariate space dimension. }